cert-manager/website/content/docs/tutorials/acme/nginx-ingress.md

 ```yaml file=./example/service.yaml
 ```

-You can create download and reference these files locally, or you can reference them from the GitHub source repository for this documentation.
+You can download and reference these files locally, or you can reference them from the GitHub source repository for this documentation.
 To install the example service from the tutorial files straight from GitHub, do the following: